Conservation and the Genomics of Populations

 Location

-Slatyer Seminar Room, 2nd floor, RN Robertson Building, Research School of Biology, Australian National University.
+Workshop venue: Slatyer Seminar Room, 2nd floor, RN Robertson Building, Research School of Biology, ANU, Canberra.

 A light lunch will be provided each day.
-The nearby Little Pickle cafe is also available for drinks and meals.
-There is a kitchenette with fridge and microwave next to the workshop room if you would like to bring your own.
+The Little Pickle cafe downstairs is also available for drinks and meals.
+There is a kitchenette with fridge, microwave and boiling water next to the workshop room if you would like to bring your own.

-Information about parking on the ANU campus is available here.
+Information about parking on the ANU campus is available here and Canberra accomodation here.